-The beauty of this astonishing and amazing bhajan flowed through his heart and mind, yet still his soul ached for he could not perceive what inner shortcoming was preventing the meeting with a perfect Mystic Adept who could reveal to him the Path back to the True Home of the soul.
+The beauty of this astonishing and amazing bhajan flowed through his heart and mind, yet still his soul ached because he could not perceive what inner shortcoming was preventing the meeting with a Perfect Mystic Adept who could reveal to him the inner secrets and put him the Path back to the True Home of the soul.
 Over and over this troubling thought churned about in his mind.